unstoppabledomains/dev-docs/identity/api-reference/error-codes.md

 # Login Error Codes

-Login with Unstoppable uses the OAuth 2.0 framework.
+Unstoppable Login uses the OAuth 2.0 framework.
 The error codes below are based on that framework and only include codes specific to the Login feature.

 ## 400 Error: Bad Request